lukiwieser/aave-liquidation-risk/README.md

 2. *Parse*: Some of the raw data will be parsed, to speed up the time.
 3. *Evaluate*: Evaluates the data and creates results (= heart of the project)
 4. *Visualize*: Creates plots of the result data

+## Credits

+This project was created by two students as part of a lecture at the [Technical Univeristy of Vienna](https://www.tuwien.at).